searchAndReplaceFile Step

 Let’s build and execute the “searchAndReplaceFileDef” example.

-- Click the “searchAndReplaceFile” step to configure its “Required” properties.
+• Click the “searchAndReplaceFile” step to configure its “Required” properties.
 Provide a name for the step.
 Provide a file patch for the input source.
 Provide a file path to store the output.
 Click the button to map the search and replace strings.
 Click the Save button.
-Note: Click the "AI Predict" button for the Copilot to add new process steps that match your process description.
+Note: Click the "AI Predict" button to have the Copilot add new process steps that match your process description.

-- Click the button to map the search and replace strings.
-A pop-up window is displayed for configuration.
+• Click the button to map the search and replace strings.
+A pop-up window appears for configuration.
 Click the Add Row button to insert an empty row.
-Provide the “search” and “replace” string values.
+Enter the “search” and “replace” string values.
 Click the Save button.
 You may add multiple string values by using the Add Row button.

-- Save the process definition, create a new instance, and then execute it.
+• Save the process definition, create a new instance, and execute it.
 Render the process instance.
-Click the process step to view the properties.
-The step should search and replace file contents and create a new file.
+Click the process step to view its properties.
+The step should search for and replace file contents and create a new file.

 Definition Sample: